Documentation

 Introduction

-Almighty Linux is a hybrid Linux distribution based on Debian Testing and Kali Linux, purpose-built for intelligence gathering and OSINT (Open Source Intelligence) operations.
+Almighty Linux is a Linux distribution based on Kali Linux, purpose-built for intelligence gathering and OSINT (Open Source Intelligence) operations.

-The distribution ships with an extensive collection of 79 security and OSINT tools, including 58 custom-built scripts developed exclusively for Almighty Linux and 32 industry-standard packages from the Kali repositories.
+The distribution ships with an extensive collection of 89 security and OSINT tools, including 59 Almighty tools (53 custom-built) developed exclusively for Almighty Linux and 30 industry-standard packages from the Kali repositories.
 It features a hardened kernel tuning profile and a comprehensive suite of anonymity, trace-cleaning, isolation, and security tools to maintain operational security during intelligence operations.

 Almighty Linux also includes the Almighty OSINT Browser — a custom Chromium-based browser with integrated OSINT utilities and user-agent spoofing capabilities.
 The distribution uses MATE as its desktop environment, providing a lightweight and professional workspace for extended investigation sessions.